Lights out game on a grid

 Let be a graph, let be the adjacency matrix of .
 Solve the equation in .

 Given a grid graph.
 Let be the node on the th row and th column.
-Let be the state of the vertex .
-The state is in If we activates a node, the state of the node and its neighbors change by .
+Let be the state of the vertex in the input.
+Each state is in .
+If we activates a node, the state of the node and its neighbors change by .
 The set of activated node is called the activation set.

 We are interested in finding an activation set , such the state of all nodes after activate is .

-Let be the activation set, and to be the activation set of the first row.
+Let be a activation set, and to be the activation set of the first row.

 uniquely determines .
 Moreover, One can compute from in time.